-If you sign and return your proxy card or broker voting instruction card without giving specific voting instructions, your shares will be voted "FOR" the election of the nominees for Class II and Class III directors recommended by our board and named in this proxy statement, "FOR" approval of the compensation of our named executive officers, "FOR" the ratification of the approval of our independent auditors, and at the discretion of the proxies in any other matters properly brought before the 2022 Annual Meeting.
+If you sign and return your proxy card or broker voting instruction card without giving specific voting instructions, your shares will be voted "FOR" the election of the nominees for Class I directors recommended by our board and named in this proxy statement, "FOR" approval of the compensation of our named executive officers, "FOR" continuing to hold an advisory vote on the compensation of our named executive officers every one year, "FOR" the ratification of the approval of our independent auditors, and at the discretion of the proxies in any other matters properly brought before the 2023 Annual Meeting.

 If you are a beneficial holder and do not return a voting instruction card, your broker is only authorized to vote on the ratification of the approval of our independent auditors.
-See "What are broker non-votes and what effect do they have on the proposals?